Search

 Close-up shot of plated burrata salad on an oval platter topped with a burrata ball, balsamic glaze, and toasted pine nuts, styled with peach linen and a gold serving spoon.

-Burrata Salad Recipe
+Tomato Burrata Salad

-This burrata salad is fantastic when the tomatoes and peaches are extra ripe and sweet in the summer.
+This tomato burrata salad is fantastic when the tomatoes and peaches are extra ripe and sweet in the summer.
 You can’t go wrong with this lovely, salty, creamy, and dreamy combo!

 Prep Time 15 minutes